python/mypy/docs/source/common_issues.rst

 --------------------------

-You often need to specify the type when you assign an empty list or dict to a new variable.
+You often need to specify the type when you assign an empty list or dict to a new variable:

 .. code-block:: python

    a = []  # error: Need type annotation for variable

-Without the annotation mypy can't always figure out the precise type of ``a``.
+Without an annotation mypy can't always figure out the precise type of ``a``.

 .. code-block:: python

    a: List[int] = []

 You can use a simple empty list literal in a dynamically typed function (as the type of ``a`` would be implicitly ``Any`` and need not be inferred), if type